Buying real estate in Indonesia?

 Sources: Villa Bali Sale, Space Coast Daily, The Bali Sun

-3) Surabaya will draw more foreign buyers as a key economic hub in Indonesia
+3) Surabaya will draw more foreign buyers as it becomes a major economic hub in Indonesia

 Surabaya is quickly becoming a hotspot for foreign property buyers.